Stereochron Island manifesto

-As every citizen of Stereochron Island knows, we’re campaigning to be officially recognised as a state without clocks.
-We’ve been through a phase of research and experiment to test our new model of multi-sensory timetelling.
-And now, as Campaign Secretary, I’m pleased to present our manifesto.
+This is a (revised) extract from the manifesto for Stereochron Island, my project as artist in residence in Victoria Park for Chisenhale Gallery in 2013-14.
+The project playfully imagined that the East London park was a tiny territory campaigning to be officially recognised as a state without clocks.
+First we embarked on a phase of research and experiment on the island to test our new model of multi-sensory timetelling.
+And then, as Campaign Secretary, I presented our manifesto.

 WE BELIEVE THAT TO UNFETTER TIME, WE MUST FETTER THE CLOCK